eastmaels/steemblog.github.io/_posts/account/deanliu/2018-02-05_etherisc-decentralized-insurance-on-ethereum.md

 - - -

-This page is synchronized from the post: [ETHERISC - Decentralized Insurance on Ethereum](https://steemit.com/@deanliu/etherisc-decentralized-insurance-on-ethereum)
+This page is synchronized from the post: ['ETHERISC - Decentralized Insurance on Ethereum'](https://steemit.com/@deanliu/etherisc-decentralized-insurance-on-ethereum)